-Each day we spend paddling we further expand our skills and knowledge, creating a more enjoyable experience on the water.
+Each day we spend paddling further expands our skills and knowledge, creating a more enjoyable experience on the water.
 With no two experiences ever the same, we never stop learning.

-Continually evaluating the choices we make creates a natural evolution of decision making ability and skills.
-When we reach a certain point in this, it may be worth considering moving onto the Advanced White Water Award.
+Continually evaluating the choices we make creates a natural evolution of decision making ability.
+When we reach a certain point in this, it may be worth considering moving onto British Canoeing Leadership or Coaching qualifications.